ecss-soton/infrastructure/README.md

   - [env/web_teamreg.env.example](env/web_teamreg.env.example) - Example env file for the hackathon team registration website
   - [env/bot_sotonverify.env.example](env/bot_sotonverify.env.example) - Example env file for the sotonverify bot
 - A script to update the infrastructure
+  - [install.sh](install.sh) - Script to install the infrastructure from scratch
-  - [update.sh](update.sh) - A simple script to pull the latest changes and restart the infrastructure
+  - [update.sh](update.sh) - Script to pull the latest changes and restart the infrastructure
+  - [prune.sh](prune.sh) - Script to prune various docker objects (containers, images, volumes)
+  - [backup-env.sh](backup-env.sh) - Script to backup the env files
+  - [restore-env.sh](restore-env.sh) - Script to restore the env files
+  - [hydrate-db.sh](hydrate-db.sh) - Script to hydrate the mongodb database from the main web github repo

 ## How to use